Estradiol - Supplementation, Perimenopause, Safety, and Beyond - A Total Review

 So starting earlier appears to be beneficial and that's without the protections of progesterone and bioidenticals.

 Some of the same warnings for stroke, cancer, and blood clots are on the products still (products which are completely different from those studied in the WHI study)

 Why are there so many conflicting reports on estradiol safety when the boogeyman of the field (that WHI report) was reversed?

-Keep in mind that study involved synthetic horse estrogen (we'll get into that below).
+Keep in mind that the study involved synthetic horse estrogen (we'll get into that below).

-The general message now appears to be HRT is for short term durations of 5-7 years and should not be for general wellness and prevention.
+The general message now appears to be HRT is for short term duration of 5-7 years and should not be for general wellness and prevention.

 Of course, this is written by male doctors primarily.